Managing your Thermostat

 “Seal drafts to ensure that cold air is not escaping,” Jones advises.
 Here’s why: When cold air escapes, your air conditioner has to work harder and you have to set your thermostat lower to achieve the same cooling effect.
 Do-it-yourself weather stripping for doors and caulk for windows is cheap and easy to install.
 Also make sure to caulk around the holes where pipes go into the wall under sinks — a less obvious source of air leaks.

-Finally, make sure that your central air conditioning unit bears the Energy Star seal.
-Government statistics show Energy Star certified units have higher seasonal energy efficiency ratio (SEER) and energy efficiency ratio (EER) ratings, making them more than 15% more efficient than conventional models.
+Finally, make sure that your central air conditioning unit bears the ENERGY STAR® seal.
+Government statistics show units that have earned the ENERGY STAR rating have higher seasonal energy efficiency ratio (SEER) and energy efficiency ratio (EER) ratings, making them more than 15% more efficient than conventional models.